Mostafa-HEH/luxury-e-commerce-website/README.md

 - Build Layouts.
 - Convert HTML to Pug for more organize, clean, and reusable code.
 - Create dummy Json data.
-- Documenting scripts with JSDoc
+- Documenting scripts with JSDoc.
+- Injecting api data to html.

 #### Skills: